Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

-Well, my favorite place to go is very close to me in the inner West about a 15 minute bike ride.
+Well, my favourite place to go is very close to me in the inner West about a 15 minute bike ride.
 I try and keep it green.
 And it's a grocery store.
 So I get all my fancy vegetables and pasta from there.

 Dan Jovevski 22:15